-Participants of the project MEFRO will met at the Mémorial du Camp de Rivesaltes to discuss how to improve the dissemination of memories and history among young audiences.
+Participants of the project MEFRO met at the Mémorial du Camp de Rivesaltes and Institute Maillol in Perpignan to discuss how to improve the dissemination of memories and history among young audiences.
 The two-day seminar focused on the challenges faced by educational programs carried out by European memorials, highlighting pedagogical experiences and the role of sites of remembrance in the transmission of collective memories.

 How to transfer collective memories?
 What should be the role of schools and educational institutions?
 How do public policies can relate to the objectives of the transmission of memories?
 What is the role of sites of memory?
 These are some of the questions to be discussed during the seminar “Remembrance, transmission and education”, organized in collaboration with the Association Trajectoires and the Mémorial du Camp de Rivesaltes in the framework of the project MEFRO, driven by the Université de Perpignan Via Domitia and EUROM.